vanAkim/IBM.Data.Science.Professional.Certificate/9-Capstone_Project/FinalProject/README.md

 #### 1. Cultural venues

-The main points with their locations (latitude & longitude) and category, i.e. cultural places, will be retrieved from Foursquare databases using their API.
+The main points with their location (latitude & longitude) and category, i.e. cultural places, will be retrieved from Foursquare databases using their API.

 However, Foursquare's data is relatively biased since among all the cultural places in Toulouse (it is possible, for example, to find lots of these locations in different data sets on [Data.toulouse-metropole](https://data.toulouse-metropole.fr/explore/?refine.theme=Culture&sort=modified) website) a very small fraction is identified.
 This may be the result that the Foursquare service is little used by the resident or tourist population in this city or in France, or the way Foursquare generates its points of interest, or that cultural places visitors are rarely inclined to list their experiences on Foursquare.